dalek-cryptography/curve25519-dalek/README.md

 `dalek-cryptography` GitHub organization and the `subtle` and `curve25519-dalek` crates by silently removing all other co-maintainers.

+The `4.x` series has API almost entirely unchanged from the `3.x` series, except that the `rand_core` version was updated.

 The `3.x` series has API almost entirely unchanged from the `2.x` series, except that the `digest` version was updated.

-The `2.x` series has API almost entirely unchanged from the `1.x` series, except that:
+The `2.x` series (unsupported) has API almost entirely unchanged from the `1.x` series, except that:

 * an error in the data modeling for the (optional) `serde` feature was corrected, so that when the `2.x`-series `serde` implementation is used